HarshvardhanThosar/converse/README.md

+5864bf25a90c7fd2c1f251d72a4a9fb2721910a6

-> 5864bf25a90c7fd2c1f251d72a4a9fb2721910a6 commit has broken the application.
+> Above stated commit has broken the application.
 Do not use this repository unless the bug is fixed & any further announcements are made.

 # Converse